 - View and update bank account information for direct deposit;

 - Confirm employer-initiated employment status, rate of pay, or other changes;

-- Update personal information such as address, phone number, and educational experience;
+- Update personal information such as address, phone number, and other profile details;

 - View federal, state, or local tax withholding information;

 - Access online training materials and other career advancement resources; and

 - Adjust benefits.

 An ESS system is also an effective way to make a great impression on new hires, as it can house new-employee information, such as answers to basic questions about pay dates, leave and benefits eligibility.

 Potential Challenges to Introducing an Employee Self-Service Tool

 The convenience of an ESS may improve worker satisfaction with the company.
 However, to avoid the perception of disengagement and depersonalization and to encourage employee participation in automated services, businesses must implement self-service thoughtfully.